-- significant financial difficulties of the debtor; - a breach of contract, such as a default or delinquency in interest or principal payments; - it becoming probable that the debtor will enter bankruptcy or other financial reorganisation; - significant changes in the technological, market, economic or legal environment that have an adverse effect on the debtor; and - a significant or prolonged decline in the fair value of an investment in an equity instrument below its cost.
+- significant financial difficulty of the debtor; - a breach of contract, such as a default or delinquency in interest or principal payments; - it becoming probable that the debtor will enter bankruptcy or other financial reorganisation; - significant changes in the technological, market, economic or legal environment that have an adverse effect on the debtor; and - a significant or prolonged decline in the fair value of an investment in an equity instrument below its cost.

-If any such evidence existed, an impairment loss was determined and recognised as follows:
+If any such evidence exists, any impairment loss is determined and recognised as follows:

-For trade and other receivables and other financial assets carried at amortised cost, impairment loss was measured as the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the financial asset's original effective interest rate, where the effect of discounting was material.
-This assessment was made collectively where these financial assets shared similar risk characteristics, such as similar past due status, and had not been individually assessed as impaired.
-Future cash flows for financial assets which were assessed for impairment collectively were based on historical loss experience for assets with credit risk characteristics similar to the collective group.

-If in a subsequent period the amount of an impairment loss decreased and the decrease could be linked objectively to an event occurring after the impairment loss was recognised, the impairment loss was reversed through profit or loss.
-A reversal of an impairment loss was only recognised to the extent that it did not result in the asset's carrying amount exceeding that which would have been determined had no impairment loss been recognised in prior years.
+For trade and other current receivables and other financial assets carried at amortised cost, the impairment loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the financial asset's original effective interest rate (i.e. the effective interest rate computed at initial recognition of these assets), where the effect of discounting is material.
+This assessment is made collectively where these financial assets share similar risk characteristics, such as similar past due status, and have not been individually assessed as impaired.
+Future cash flows for financial assets which are assessed for impairment collectively are based on historical loss experience for assets with credit risk characteristics similar to the collective group.
+If in a subsequent period the amount of an impairment loss decreases and the decrease can be linked objectively to an event occurring after the impairment loss was recognised, the impairment loss is reversed through profit or loss.
+A reversal of an impairment loss shall not result in the asset's carrying amount exceeding that which would have been determined had no impairment loss been recognised in prior years.